Request to Join

 Associate Program Director, Yale Traditional Internal Medicine Residency Program, Yale-New Haven Hospital.
 Recipient of 2014 faculty teaching award.

 Amy is an emergency physician and an associate medical director and clinical faculty at IES / John Peter Smith Hospital in Dallas-Fort Worth.
 She also works as a consultant on health policy and medical media writing.
 Nationally published in venues like NPR, Forbes, Chicago Tribune, STAT and featured on TEDx and TLC and Discovery Channels (Untold Stories of the ER and Sex Sent Me To the ER), Amy has a distinct interest in sharing the story of medicine to better align understanding and incentives among stakeholders in healthcare -- patients, staff, physicians, insurance companies, government agencies, public health and the like.
 In her spare time, she enjoys traveling, yoga, swing dancing, and running.
 She attending medical school at UT Southwestern and residency at University of Chicago

 Rebecca is a hospitalist at Weill Cornell Medicine/New York Presbyterian Hospital and was a 2016-2017 NEJM Editorial Fellow.
-She graduated from Columbia University College of Physicians and Surgeons in 2013 and completed internal medicine residency at Massachusetts General Hospital in 2016.
+She graduated from Columbia University College of Physicians and Surgeons in 2013 and completed internal medicine residency at Massachusetts General Hospital in 2016, then worked as a hospitalist at Mass General from 2016-2018.
 Her interests include medical education, quality improvement, patient safety, and health care delivery innovation.

 Lucinda Maine serves as Executive Vice President and CEO of the American Association of Colleges of Pharmacy.
 AACP’s vision is that academic pharmacy will work to transform the future of health care to create a world of healthy people.
 Dr. Maine previously served as Senior Vice President for Policy, Planning and Communications with the American Pharmacists Association (APhA).
 She served on the faculty at the University of Minnesota where she practiced in the field of geriatrics and was an associate professor and associate dean at the Samford University School of Pharmacy.
 Dr. Maine is a pharmacy graduate of Auburn University and received her doctorate at the University of Minnesota.
 Her research includes projects on aging, pharmacy manpower and pharmacy-based immunizations.
 Lucinda has been active in leadership roles in the profession.